-Surficial deposits of the map area are composed of five formations: DeForest, Peoria, Noah Creek, Wolf Creek, and Alburnett formations as well as unnamed erosion surface sediments.
-Hudson age deposits associated with fine-grained alluvial and colluvial sediments include the DeForest Formation which is subdivided into the Camp Creek, Roberts Creek, Gunder and Corrington members.
-The Noah Creek Formation includes coarse sand and gravel associated with outwash from the DesMoines Lobe.
-The Noah Creek Formation 2 includes coarse to finer grained fluvial deposits associated with stream and river valleys.
-Unnamed erosion surface sediments consist of reworked till and slopewash deposits associated with peri-glacial activity during the Wisconsin ice advance.
-Thick areas of Peoria and Pisgah formation eolian materials are present north of Waverly and near Denver.
+Surficial deposits of the map area are composed of six formations: DeForest, Noah Creek, Peoria, Sheldon Creek, Wolf Creek, and Alburnett formations as well as unnamed erosion surface sediments.
+Hudson age deposits associated with fine-grained alluvial, organic and colluvial sediments include the DeForest Formation which is subdivided into the Camp Creek, Roberts Creek, Gunder, Corrington, Flack and Woden members.
+The Noah Creek Formation includes coarse sand and gravel associated with outwash from the Des Moines Lobe.
+The Noah Creek Formation 2 includes coarse to finer grained fluvial deposits associated with local stream and river valleys.
+Unnamed erosion surface sediments consist of reworked till and slopewash deposits associated with periglacial activity during the Wisconsin ice advance.
+Areas of Peoria Formation eolian materials are present west of the Shell Rock river valley as well as stringers on the IES surface.
 Eolian materials may also be intermittently present mantling most other mapping units, and are more abundant near stream valleys.
-Pre-Illinoian glacial deposits in east-central Iowa consist of two formations: the younger Wolf Creek Formation and the Alburnett Formation.
+Sheldon Creek Formation glacial deposits are undifferentiated and occur in northwest and north-central Iowa.
+The full extent of these deposits is still not fully understood.
+Pre-Illinoian glacial deposits in Iowa consist of two formations: the younger Wolf Creek Formation and the Alburnett Formation.
 The Wolf Creek is divided into the Winthrop, Aurora and Hickory Hills members (oldest to youngest).
 The Alburnett Formation consists of several "undifferentiated" members.
-Five bedrock mapping units (Devonian Lithograph City, Coralville, Little Cedar and Wapsipinicon formations; and the Silurian Hopkinton and Blanding formations) are exposed as outcrop in the map area.